balloon-chen-104/masks-inquiry-on-laravel/README.md

 ### Installing

-After you clone the project, you can enter the root folder and install all packages.
+After you clone the project, you need to enter the root folder and install all packages by composer.

 ```
 masks-inquiry-on-laravel$ composer install
 ```

-While I call internal api in some of PHP files, you need to edit your environment in your computer, but NOT in the project.
+While we call internal api in some of PHP files, you need to edit your environment in your computer, but NOT in the project.

 ```
 masks-inquiry-on-laravel$ sudo vim /etc/hosts